 Andrew Benedict-Nelson: I’d like to ask you a somewhat more affective question.
 We’ve been talking about the need for lawyers to think like engineers, to think like designers.
 On a gut level, why do you think that they don’t right now?

 Daniel Katz: There’s a lot of reasons for that.
 We like to ask if there is going to be math on the exam.
 There is the training and the socialization.
-There is a selection effect, a treatment effect, and ongoing treatment effect that encourages a humanistic take on everything.
+There is a selection effect, a treatment effect, and an ongoing treatment effect that encourages a humanistic take on everything.
 It’s this view that what we do is special, that it can’t be understood by metrics — eventually we start to believe those things.
 Start with the selection — the type of people who could be medical students don’t go to law school, as a general matter.
 Then there’s the training, which feels more like Swarthmore than MIT all the way through.

 Having a lot of data would help so much in the law — you could train people to see the arc of experience through data, so they don’t have to go through it thousands of times themselves in order to understand it.